 Pursuant to Art.
-15 of the Delegated Acts, DTLs are recognized in relation to all assets and liabilities recognized for solvency or tax purposes.
+15 of the Delegated Acts, deferred tax liabilities (DTLs) are recognized in relation to all assets and liabilities recognized for solvency or tax purposes.
 The value of DTLs is determined based on the valuation differences between the market consistent values according to Solvency II and values used for tax purposes assuming a tax rate of 12.5%.